papers-we-love/papers-we-love.github.io/README.md

 # Papers We Love

+## :warning: The site is currently undergoing lots of change.

+We're migrating to a [better data model](https://github.com/DarrenN/cuttlefish) for meetup information and also working to automate publishing of videos and other bits of information.
+If you're interested in writing an adapter for your chapter meetups or helping with some of these tasks [join the Papers We Love Slack](http://papersweloveslack.herokuapp.com/) and send `d_run` a message.

 ## IMPORTANT: Contributing to the site

 We pull in most of the chapter data from the Meetup.com API with an automated process.
 Make sure the title of your meetup reflects the speakers name and the title of the paper.
 For example: "John Myles White on Fundamental Concepts in Programming Languages" or "Lindsey Kuper on Ribbon Proofs for Separation Logic".
 Please don't add artifacts like "PWL #13 =>" to the title, as we have to strip these out with ad-hoc regexes.